Skip to main content

 How do these roles apply to IoT?

-There are likely to be multiple parties who process personal information in the IoT ecosystem contributing to the creation and functioning of IoT products.
-For example:
+There are likely to be multiple parties who process personal information in the IoT ecosystem contributing to the creation and functioning of IoT products:

-• organisations producing or providing other IoT products and online services.
+• Organisations that produce or provide other IoT products and online services.

-In some instances, only one organisation make decisions about the design and delivery of an IoT product or service.
-If so, only that organisation is the controller for the personal information the product or service processes.
+In some instances, one organisation may be responsible for the decisions about the design and delivery of an IoT product or service (eg if the same organisation manufactures the devices and the related apps that go with them).
+If so, only that organisation is the controller for the personal information that the product or service processes.

 So if your IoT processing involves different types of commercial and technical arrangement with different entities, you must establish the respective responsibilities of each, taking into account: